-This dessert is something special.
-Layers of delicious carrot cake and cheesecake!
+This dessert is incredible!
+It’s made of layers of delicious carrot cake and cheesecake!
 Who would have thought!?!
 Then it’s topped with a pineapple cream cheese frosting that perfectly compliments the cake.
 Although it sounds fancy, this isn’t hard to make.

 Carrot Cake Cheesecake

 1 cup granulated sugar

 1 teaspoon vanilla

 1 teaspoon cinnamon

 *1 (8 1/2 ounce) can crush pineapple, well drained with juices reserved

 1 cup grated carrots